Inchcleraun: History

 "The Death of Maev" (T. W. Rolleston, 1910); Forbay with sling in foreground, Medb bathing in the background.

 The island takes its name from Irish for "Clothru's Island".
 In Irish legend, Clothru was a daughter of Eochu Feidlech, then High King of Ireland.
 She became the Queen of Connacht after her father's death, and once owned the island.
 Her sister, Medb, retired to Inchcleraun after Medb's husband Ailill mac Máta killed her lover Fergus mac Róich.
 One point is called Grianan Meva ("Medb's sunny place"), and nearby is Innadmarfa Meva (Ionad Marbhtha Meidhbhe, "Place of Medb's death"), where she was killed by a stone thrown from Elfeet Castle, on the Longford side of the lake.
 In other versions of the legend, it is a lump of cheese fired from a slingshot by a nephew of Clothru.

 The name "Quaker Island" is more recent, and owes to the island being owned at one time by a Quaker.
-The island is today owned by the Irish state.
+The monuments today are owned by the Irish state.